 Married couples will have another option for maximizing their FDIC insurance coverage.
 You and your spouse each can open individual accounts at a single bank, resulting in each of you having up to $250,000 FDIC-insured.
-You can then also open a joint account and each have $250,000 insured in that account.
-Between those three accounts, you could have up to $1 million FDIC insured at one bank.
+You can then also open a joint account and each has $250,000 insured in that account.
+Between those three accounts, you could have up to $1 million FDIC-insured at one bank.

 What Assets Should You Put in FDIC-Protected Accounts?

 You should use FDIC-insured accounts for any money that you want to protect.
 For many, this will mean any money that you have not invested in the stock market.
 If you are willing to risk losing money, you’d be better served to invest that money in stocks or bonds.
 Though these also carry risks, you’ll at least also have the potential to make returns.

 If you’re saving money for a rainy day fund, though, put it in an FDIC-protected account.
 Otherwise, you could end up losing the nest egg you thought you had, should something bad happen to the institution you are using.

 How to Contact the FDIC

 You can reach the FDIC in several ways:

 - For the hearing impaired call toll-free: 800-925-4618

 - Online: https://ask.fdic.gov/fdicinformationandsupportcenter/s/?language=en_USRead

 The Bottom Line